 The city served as the capital of the Emirate of Diriyah under the first Saudi dynasty from 1744 to 1818.
 Still, the history of Ad Diriyah goes back thousands of years.

 It was once an ancient trade and pilgrimage route and a meeting point for those traveling to or from Asia, Africa, or Europe.
-The ruins of Diriyah was added to the UNESCO World Heritage list in 2010.
+The ruins of Diriyah were added to the UNESCO World Heritage list in 2010.
 This is a wonderful Riyadh tourist attraction.

-The Saudi government has spent a tremendous amount of money, restoring the old ruins, making them ready for western tourists to arrive.
+The Saudi government has spent a tremendous amount of money restoring the old ruins, making them ready for western tourists to arrive.
 A new hi-tech museum has also been constructed.
 They have also built a new district just outside the ruins, the new Al Bujairy centre.

-The Al Bujairy centre is built traditionally, but are full of modern shops, ice cream shops, and restaurants.
-During my visit to Diriyah there was a historical part closed due to restoration but it has since been opened.
+The Al Bujairy centre is built traditionally but are full of modern shops, ice cream shops, and restaurants.
+During my visit to Diriyah, there was a historical part closed due to restoration, but it has since been opened.

 Attend Riyadh Season

-Riyadh Season is a three-month mega-event that will take place from October 15 to December 15 all over Riyadh, and is one of the best things to do in Saudi Arabia.
+Riyadh Season is a three-month mega-event that will take place from October 15 to December 15 all over Riyadh and is one of the best things to do in Saudi Arabia.

-There are twelve different zones, more than 100 events and 3000 different things to do and see.
+There are twelve different zones, more than 100 events, and 3000 different things to do and see.
 There’s something for everyone here.
 There is everything from a huge parade, concerts, and restaurant pop-ups from all over the world.

 Enjoy a winter wonderland where you can go ice skating or watch some of the biggest stars from WWE, A Real Madrid Expo, and even a League of Legends competition.
 You can also visit the Ferrari show, where they have over 50 original Ferraris on display.